Sign up for our newsletter to keep informed about new events.

 Helen Scott, PhD, Grounded Theory Online, Peer Reviewer of the Grounded Theory Review, Fellow of Grounded Theory Institute

-The seminar is designed for established and novice Grounded Theory researchers (including PhD and Masters students).
+This highly practical seminar is designed for established and novice Grounded Theory researchers (including PhD and Masters students).
 The aims are to progress each Grounded Theory study to its next stage and to inspire and empower you as a GT researcher.

 In particular we will work with you to: